 St. Luke’s has lived into this expanded facility, becoming an inclusive Christian community supporting a structure of flexible service options to accommodate a variety of personal preferences.
 After the retirement of Fr.
 Burlington in 2011 and a two-year search, the church invited The Rev. Timothy T. Rich as its new rector, embracing an “all are welcome” theme to strengthen further its parish-community connection.
 Indeed, in any given month, just over 200 meetings, programs, or events are scheduled in our facility, serving support group participants, interfaith groups, community music and theater programs for youth and adults, leisure learning and exercise for adults, and feeding and outreach ministries to serve community members locally and statewide.
 In 2017, St. Luke’s committed itself once again to staffing a curate, The Rev. Dante Tavolaro.
 In 2020, when Fr.
-Tavolaro left to lead his own parish, The Rev. Tanya Watt came in as Assistant Rector to continue this ministry and support our parish life as we navigated the COVID-19 health crisis.
+Tavolaro left to lead his own parish, The Rev. Tanya Watt came in as Assistant Rector between 2020 and 2022 to continue this ministry and support our parish life as we navigated the COVID-19 health crisis.